Content on this page requires a newer version of Adobe Flash Player.

 Entrance

-Museum of Bigallo - The Madonna of Mercy (Detail).
-In the bottom, the oldest rappresentation of Florence, fresco, 14th century
+At the bottom, the oldest representation of Florence, fresco, 14th century

 The Loggia of Bigallo, built in the mid 14th century for the Compagnia della Misericordia together with the neighbouring oratory, became in 1425 the seat of the Compagnia del Bigallo, named after the hospital it directed at Santa Maria a Fonteviva that was known as Hospital of Bigallo.